Rajan316/healthcare-analytics/Framingham/README.md

 	- scikit-learn
 	- matplotlib

-## Installation
+## Installation of Python and packages

-You can install Python 3 and all of these packages in a few clicks with the [Anaconda Python distribution](https://www.continuum.io/downloads).
-Anaconda is popular in Data Science and Machine Learning communities.
+Install Python 3 and all of these packages in a few clicks with the [Anaconda Python distribution](https://www.continuum.io/downloads).

+Anaconda is very popular amongst Data Science and Machine Learning communities.

+The scientific computing packeges used in this project are:

+1. numpy
+2. pandas
+3. scikit-learn
+4. seaborn
+5. matplotlib